Deltora Quest (TV series): Story

 On their way to the next gem, the trio are trapped by Thaegan's remaining eleven children, but manage to fool them and escape.
-Then, they visit a mysterious shop owned by Tom, and meet a scar-faced man, Doom, who is part of the resistance.
+They then visit a mysterious shop owned by Tom and meet Doom, a scar-faced man who is part of the resistance.
 After finding and escaping from Noradz, a city revealed to be supplying the Shadow Lord's servants with food, they manage to reach the City of Rats.
-There Lief, Barda and Jasmine defeat the giant snake Reeah and get the Opal.
-They leave, but after losing their remaining money are forced to enter the deadly Rithmere Championships to raise funds.
-Jasmine wins, and then they are subsequently captured.
-With the help of Doom, who also competed, and his friend Dain, who was disguised as a server, they manage to escape and reach the Shifting Sands, where they obtain the fourth gem, the Lapis Lazuli, from the living Hive.
+There, Lief, Barda and Jasmine defeat the giant snake Reeah and get the Opal.
+However, after losing their remaining money, they are forced to enter the deadly Rithmere Championships to raise funds.
+Jasmine wins, but they are subsequently captured.
+With help from Doom, who also competed, and his friend Dain, who was disguised as a server, they manage to escape and reach the Shifting Sands, where they obtain the fourth gem, the Lapis Lazuli, from the living Hive.

 Attempting to travel to Dread Mountain, they are trapped by Thaegan, who has been revived by the Shadow Lord, but manage to destroy her again, along with four of her children.
-They encounter a race of sentient animals called the Kin, and with their help, travel to Dread Mountain, pursued by the Shadow Lord's elite soldiers, the Carn Squad.
+They encounter the Kin, a race of sentient animals who help them travel to Dread Mountain as they are pursued by the Shadow Lord's elite soldiers, the Carn Squad.
 On Dread Mountain, they defeat the monstrous toad Gellick with the help of the Dread Gnomes, who form an alliance with the Kin, and retrieve the Emerald.
-On the way, they discover the years-old grave of another man named Doom, realizing the man they know is not who he claims to be.
+Along the way, they discover the years-old grave of another man named Doom and realize that the man they know is not who he claims to be.
 Lief also discovers that his parents have been taken captive by Fallow, the Shadow Lord's advisor, but his friends persuade him that the only way to save them is to complete the quest.

 Traveling toward the Maze of the Beast, they encounter Dain, who saves them from two Ols, shapeshifting servants of the Shadow Lord.
 He directs them to a stronghold of the resistance, but Doom, revealed to be the leader, distrusts them and has them locked up.
 Dain helps them escape on the condition that they bring him to the city of Tora.
-They go on the boat the River Queen, but are attacked by pirates, who kidnap Dain and end up leaving after finding out that a few of the passengers are Ols.
+They go on the boat the River Queen, but are attacked by pirates, who kidnap Dain before leaving after learning that some of the passengers are Ols.
 To avoid putting the other passengers in danger, the trio are dropped off nearby.
-Eventually found by pirates again, they are sent into the Maze of the Beast and are able to find the Amethyst, barely escaping the slug-like Glus.
+After being found by the pirates again, they are sent into the Maze of the Beast and are able to find the Amethyst, barely escaping the slug-like Glus.